PACT for Individuals With Serious Mental Illness (SMI-PACT)

 |West Los Angeles, California, United States, 90073|

-|Principal Investigator:||Alexander S. Young, MD MSHS||VA Greater Los Angeles Healthcare System, West Los Angeles, CA|
+|Principal Investigator:||Alexander S Young, MD MSHS||VA Greater Los Angeles Healthcare System, West Los Angeles, CA|